rasheedballim/Task_Manager/README.md

 # About
-An intuitive Python-based Task Manager featuring a graphical user interface (GUI).
+A user-friendly Python-based WebApp Task Manager, complete with an intuitive graphical user interface (GUI) also available.
 # Getting Started
 'cli.py' contains the command line interface code whilst 'gui.py' contains code that will launch a GUI version of the task manager upon execution.